-The inaugural Hilda Karlsson Roderick Lecture will take place in the spring of 2017.
-We anticipate this annual event will bring an exciting speaker to campus each year with the goal of stimulating interest in science fields, spark curiosity in younger scientists, offer topics of further exploration, and enrich the current faculty at Berea College.
-This will take place on Friday of March 24th, 2017.
-The speaker shall be given a commemorative wooden bowl along with a small honorarium.
+The inaugural Hilda Karlsson Roderick Lecture took place in the spring of 2017.
+This annual event funded by the Roderick family (described below) brings an exciting speaker to campus each year with the goal of stimulating interest in science fields, sparking curiosity in younger scientists, offering topics of further exploration, and enriching the current faculty at Berea College.
+This will take place on Monday, March 26th, 2018.
+The speaker might be given a handcrafted gift from the Berea College crafts department and/or a small honorarium as fits each individual.
 The events will be publicized in advance and the general public outside Berea is certainly welcome to participate.

 Catalysis is an essential aspect of alternative energy research.
 Water splitting to O2 and H2 is needed for artificial photosynthesis, CH hydroxylation relates to functionalization of organic compounds and dehydrogenative oxidation extracts H2 from biomass products such as glycerol.
 An example of the latter is glycerol conversion to lactic acid, a much higher value product than the starting material.